ManiAm/RAG-Search/README.md

 ### Setting up Embedding Server

-Change directory to embedding_server, build and run the embed-server container:

-    cd embedding_server
-    docker compose build
-    docker compose up -d

-To verify that GPU support is working inside the `embed-server` container (e.g., for embedding or LLM inference), open an interactive shell to the container:
+To verify that GPU support is working inside the `embed-server` container, open an interactive shell to the container:

     docker exec -it embed-server bash